 The Rovectin Skin Essentials Barrier Repair Cream is presented in the sort of tube more common to foaming/gel facial cleansers than face creams.
 Its sheer volume (175ml) encourages me to use it as a body moisturiser.
 Note, it is recommended for use on face, neck, hands and feet.
 In testing, I covered all areas.
 In terms of the composition, it is an impressive list which presents a great combination of powerful antioxidants for protection with moisturising ingredients, ceramides and softening fatty acids to retain and strengthen the moisture barrier.
 Furthermore, excellent results from both CosDNA and EWG resources verify product safety.

 The cream has a soft texture and no obvious scent.
 I use this as the last step of my routine (sleeping pack/mask to follow if relevant).
 When applying, I dab a small amount onto cheeks, chin, forehead and neck, then gently spread in circular and upward motions to distribute.
-Although it does sink into the skin well, it lacks a bit of slip which therefore demands a bit more effort to apply.
+Although it does sink into the skin well, it lacks slip which therefore demands a bit more effort to apply.
 This leads me to my first observation.

 The packaging and application of this product remind me of sunscreen.
 In a blind test, I’m sure I would assume that’s what I was applying.
 It feels thick, a little silicone-y and occlusive on the skin.
 This is not surprising given the number of ingredients included to provide a filmy texture.
 However, I personally like my face moisturiser to seep effortlessly into the skin such that I don’t notice any residue or film after application.
 This cream intentionally leaves a film to prevent water escaping which in itself is a positive aspect.
 It’s just not a texture of preference.
 Realistically, given it is a “barrier cream”, I expected nothing different.
 Furthermore, the barrier it created didn’t block pores, allows my skin to breathe and remain clear without breakout.